Shelter Dog Meal Donation Count:

 Sharks

 For those of you who venture into the ocean, sharks are becoming a more frequent sight along coastlines everywhere.
-Sharks have been seen in fresh water too, especially the Bull Shark that has the ability to survive in freshwater.
+Sharks have been seen in freshwater, too, especially the Bull Shark, which has the ability to survive in freshwater.
 They have even been spotted thousands of miles up the Mississippi River in Lake Michigan!

 “People think that what attracts sharks most is the smell of blood in the water,” says Grey.
 “While sharks are super sensitive to blood and can smell just one drop in an Olympic sized swimming pool, it isn’t what makes you need a bigger boat.
 The number one thing that attracts sharks is erratic splashing about in the water – it is, after all, the signature maneuver of a dying, flopping fish.”